-- For Proposal No. 1, the proposal to elect directors, votes "For" and "Withhold" will be counted for each nominee.
-Broker non-votes will not be counted towards the vote total for any nominee and will have no effect. - For Proposal No. 2, to approve on an advisory basis the compensation of the Company's named executive officers as disclosed in the Proxy Statement, "For" and "Against" votes and abstentions will be counted.
-Abstentions and broker non-votes have no effect. - For Proposal No. 3, to indicate on an advisory basis, the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers, "One Year," "Two Year" and "Three Year" votes and abstentions will be counted.
-In the event that no frequency receives a majority of the votes, the Company will consider the frequency that receives the most votes cast to be the frequency preferred by our stockholders.
-Abstentions and broker non-votes have no effect. - For Proposal No. 4, to ratify they selection by the Audit Committee of our Board of Directors of Ernst & Young LLP as our independent registered public accounting firm, "For" and "Against" votes and abstentions will be counted, with abstentions having no effect.
+- For Proposal No. 1, to elect three nominees to serve as Class III directors, votes "For" and "Withhold" will be counted for each nominee.
+Broker non-votes will not be counted towards the vote total for any nominee and will have no effect. - For Proposal No. 2, to approve on an advisory basis the compensation of the Company's named executive officers as disclosed in the Proxy Statement, "For" and "Against" votes will be counted.
+Abstentions and broker non-votes have no effect. - For Proposal No. 3, to ratify the selection by the Audit Committee of our Board of Directors of Ernst & Young LLP as our independent registered public accounting firm, "For" and "Against" votes will be counted.
+Abstentions will have no effect.
 Broker non-votes are not expected in connection with this proposal.